 What is a Homeowner Exemption and how can I receive it?

-You can receive the Homeowner Exemption on your places of residence if you:
+You can receive the Homeowner Exemption on your primary place of residence if you:

 - own or have a lease or contract which makes you responsible for the real estate taxes of the residential property, and

 - used the property as your principal place of residence for the tax year in question.

 Once applied, the Homeowner Exemption will renew automatically in subsequent years.

 This exemption will be prorated if you purchased a newly constructed home that was not ready for occupancy until sometime after January 1 of the tax year in question.
 For further assistance regarding a newly constructed home, please contact us.